Lehrstuhl-BWL-EvIS/sportyweb/README.md

   * Verify that you are assigned to the sportyweb project on GitLab and your role is 'Developer'.
   * Take a look at the main and the development branches in the repository.
   * Read these instructions carefully and set up your machine for collaboration.
+  * Familiarize yourself with `git` and GitLab - read the manuals, watch tutorials.

 ### Prerequisites